enkidevs/curriculum/spreadsheets/spreadsheets-intermediate/importing-data/excel-file-types.md

 > 💡 If you're using a version of Excel that is older than 2007 then the file type would be `.xls`.

-If your spreadsheet contains a macro, then it would have the `.xlsm` type.
+If your spreadsheet contains a macro[1], then it would have the `.xlsm` type.

 Templates can have two file types, `.xltx` and `.xltm`.
 The only difference between the two is that `.xltm` can store macros.